jimenasalinasgroppo/MDEF/docs/term3/04-MDEFest.md

 [Miro board here](https://miro.com/app/board/uXjVMVMmtdU=/)

 ##Week 4 Day 1 - Brainstorming a common name
 During this session we ideated as a collective on potential names for MDEFest around the concept of the body and futures.
+"No body knows" was the winning title, focusing on the Monster and individual body parts relevant to each of the interventions.